icw82/django-kk/README.rst

 Kenzo Kit for Django
 ====================

-Базовые модели и вьюшки для нормального REST API
+Basic model and views for the simple REST API

 Quick start
 -----------